Statewatch maintains "Observatories" on civil liberties and justice and home affairs and on secrecy and freedom of information in the EU:

 - Observatory: FRONTEX

-Statewatch launches unique new Observatory: Proceedings of the Justice and Home Affairs Council, 1993-2011 and ongoing
+Statewatch launches unique new Observatory: Proceedings of the Justice and Home Affairs Council, from 1993 - and ongoing

 FOI: Freedom of Information and Access to EU documents: 1992-ongoing